The Stepping Stone reserves the right to amend its rules until .

 - All registration forms received after , 11:59 p.m., local time will be rejected.

-- Exceptionally, if a candidate is unable to participate in the Preselection due to a serious injury, the CMC may reimburse the registration fees upon receipt of a doctor’s note.
-Administrative fees apply and the donation part is not refundable.
+- Exceptionally, if a candidate is unable to participate in the Preselection due to a serious injury, the CMC may reimburse the registration fees, less the administrative fees, upon receipt of a doctor’s note.
 Supporting documents should be sent to the National Office within a reasonable time following the announcement of the injury.
 The decision to accept the reason for cancellation or not is at the entire discretion of the National Office.
-Following the Preselection, no refunds for serious injury will be accepted.
+Following the National Audition, no refund for serious injury will be accepted.